 Substantially diminish or interfere with the use or development of a Protected Use ADU without appreciably advancing the Municipality's legitimate interest.

-Municipalities shall apply the analysis articulated in 760 CMR 71.03(3)(a) to establish and apply reasonable Zoning or general ordinances or by-laws, or Municipal regulations for Protected Use ADUs, but in no case shall a restriction or regulation be found reasonable where it exceeds the limitations, or is inconsistent with provisions, described below, as applicable:
+Municipalities shall apply the analysis articulated in 760 CMR 71.03(3)(a) to establish and apply reasonable Zoning or general ordinances or by-laws, or Municipal regulations for Protected Use ADUs, but in no case shall a restriction or regulation be found reasonable where it establishes:

 Design Standards.
 Any Design Standard that: